alexprengere/pep_unpacking_in_comprehensions/pep.rst

    automatically, or a special keyword.
 This was generally not favored because it would conflict with the current meaning (that would normally produce a list of tuple pairs, not flatten them).
-The unpacking operator is the established way to denote “flattening” in Python.
+The unpacking operator is the established way to denote “flattening" in Python.
 Another idea mentioned in some threads was changing ``list.append`` to accept multiple arguments (so that a comprehension could conceptually append multiple items).
 This was quickly dismissed